cbonoz/xdcfa22/README.md

 Blockfreight is a XDC blockchain product tracking platform for any parcel.

-Generates a unique blockchain-backed QR code that can either be presented or placed on the cargo of interest.
+Generate unique blockchain-backed QR codes that can either be presented or placed on the cargo of interest.

 Built for the <a href="https://xdc.devpost.com" target="_blank">XDC Defi 2022 hackathon.</a>

 Demo video:

-Going after the best ported Dapp to XDC prize category.
-Ported dapp of Blockfreight (an app built on polygon), and designed to work as package tracking platform similar to apps like Flexport.
+Going after the best ported Dapp to XDC prize categor and designed to work as a light blockchain-based package tracking platform similar to apps like Flexport.

 ### Motivation